Free Transport, Regulated Kites, Fixed Dates: How Basant Will Be Managed in Lahore

 • Surprise inspections and quality audits

 This formalization approach balances economic relief with public safety.
-The government isn’t just saying “here, make kites again.”
+The government isn’t just saying “make kites again.”
 They’re saying “make kites, but you’re responsible for what you produce.”
+If unsafe materials are found during inspections, manufacturers face penalties and license revocation.

 Why This Matters: Beyond Kites and Celebration